Jessybrenens/Test/DRAFT/Chapter02.md

 Elian's shoulders tensed before he turned.
 Victor Reeves sat behind a desk of salvaged redwood, one of the last old-growth trees harvested before the waters claimed them.
 At sixty-three, Victor's silver hair was precisely cut, spine straight as a carbon rod, eyes sharp as surgical tools.

-"I heard every word, Father," Elian replied, forcing his voice steady despite the tightness in his chest.
+"I heard every word, Father," Elian steadied his voice, though his chest tightened.
 "The southern agricultural platform needs expansion.
 The Tide Dweller labor dispute requires resolution.
 The Haven Council seeks our support for increased security measures."
 He paused.
 "Did I miss anything?"

-Victor's expression remained unchanged, but his eyes narrowed slightly—the microscopic tell that had cost countless negotiators their advantage.
+Victor's eyes narrowed just enough that the room's chatter faltered, negotiators shifting in their seats.

 "You heard.
 But you weren't listening."
 Victor jabbed a finger at the holographic report hovering above his desk.
 "These security measures aren't bureaucratic overreach.
 Tide Caller infiltration increased twenty-seven percent last quarter.
 They're becoming bolder, more organized."